TheThingsArchive/python-app-sdk/README.rst

 set\_custom\_payload\_functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Set the payload functions of the application.
+Sets the payload functions of the application.

 .. code:: python